gitforteams/rebasing-workflow/README.md

 - Run: `grunt css-themes`

+If you will not have an internet connection for your presentation, make sure the Google Font Open Sans Condensed is installed locally.
+For your convenience, it is included in the folder `assets/fonts/open-sans` and is licensed separately.

 ## License

-Content (slides text and diagrams, and CSS theme for the slides):
+Content (slides text, diagrams, and CSS theme for the slides):

 - Copyright (C) 2015 Emma Jane Hogbin Westby
 - [Creative Commons 3.0](http://creativecommons.org/licenses/by/3.0/), CC-BY